Zhang Juzheng: Currency

 During the years 1577–1581, the price of state coinage rose by approximately 70% due to a shortage of copper.
-This resulted in an increase in the cost of coinage from 0.9-0.98 liang (37.3 grams) of silver per 1,000 coins (officially costing just 1 liang) to 1.35 liang.
+This resulted in an increase in the cost of coinage from 0.9 to 0.98 liang (37.3 grams) of silver per 1,000 coins (officially costing just 1 liang) to 1.35 liang.
 In 1579, Zhang acknowledged the failure of the attempt to introduce coins.
 Although coins minted in Beijing were accepted by the market, private coins of poor quality continued to dominate in the south.
 This was partly due to the state's inability to circulate high-quality coins from Beijing, as a significant portion remained in the treasuries of the Ministry of Revenue and the Emperor.
 In 1580, the Yunnan mint was closed, and after Zhang's death in 1582, his successors and opponents abolished most of the other provincial mints due to inefficiency.
 Three mints in Huguang continued to operate, producing different coins and leading to the division of the province into several currency zones.

 Zhang's opponents argued that the state should not interfere in market and currency affairs, and should not impose a currency that the people did not want.
 On the other hand, supporters of state coinage argued that while silver may serve as a store of value, coins are essential as a medium of exchange.
 They believed that even if the production of coins resulted in losses, it would ultimately lead to economic recovery and profit in the long run.

 Military

-Zhang not only rejected the notion that military affairs were less important than civilian ones, but also challenged the dominance of civilian dignitaries over military leaders.
+Zhang, influenced by the Mongol raids of the 1550s, aimed to "enrich the country and strengthen the army" through legalistic methods rather than Confucian principles.
+To achieve this, he not only rejected the notion that military affairs were less important than civilian ones, but also challenged the dominance of civilian dignitaries over military leaders.
 He strategically placed capable military leaders, such as Qi Jiguang, Wang Chonggu, Tan Lun, Liang Menglong, and Li Chengliang, in positions of responsibility.
 Additionally, he implemented a combination of defensive and offensive measures to strengthen border defenses and opened up border markets, particularly in the northwest.
-As a result, the morale of the Ming troops reached a level not seen since the mid-15th century.
+The morale of the Ming troops reached a level not seen since the mid-15th century.
 As a proponent of peace with the Mongols, Zhang rejected Tan Lun's proposal for a pre-emptive attack and instead instructed the commander of the northern border, Qi Jiguang, to maintain an armed peace.
 This decision ultimately led to a reduction in the northern border army and the return of surplus soldiers to their family farms.

 The Wanli Emperor's more aggressive military policy was based on Zhang's successes.
 After Zhang's death, his supporters were removed from office, but the Emperor protected the officers.
 They then adopted a more aggressive stance in relations with the Mongols overall.
 On the northern border, the Wanli Emperor tried to replace static defense with a more offensive strategy.